molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-03-31-apache-kafka-tutorial.md

 ### Create a Kafka Producer

-Since we want to produce and consume data with this script we'll create a thread function to setup a Kafka producer and write infinite messages.
+Since we want to produce and consume data with this script we'll create a thread function to setup a Kafka producer and write 1 billion messages.
+We'll also append the fake data object by appending a unique ID field (`flight_id`).

 ```python
 def producer_thread():